doars/doars/packages/doars-ipc/README.md

 ### \$ipc

 Call the IPC API.
 The `$ipc` context is a Proxy that automatically routes method calls through the client handler.
-Any method called on `$ipc` will be sent to the Bun host via `postMessage` and return a Promise that resolves with the response.
+Any method called on `$ipc` will be sent to the host via `postMessage` and return a Promise that resolves with the response.

 - Type: `Proxy` that intercepts method calls and routes them through the IPC handler.